 Shop Small: 3 ways to support the entrepreneur in your life when you are not the target audience

-Your friend has stepped out to embrace her next step.
+Your friend has stepped out to embrace her next step as an entrepreneur.

 She’s launched her blog.

 You love what she’s doing, and you cheer her on.
 You know firsthand how hard she’s worked and the sacrifices she’s made.
 You know she needs the support of family and friends.

 But how do you support your friend who has a blog, runs a business, or wrote a book when you are not the target audience?

 Supporting the entrepreneur in your life when you are not the target audience is much easier than you realize.
 That’s why today, I am going to share three easy ways you can support her right away.

 Support an Entrepreneur tip #1: Like.
 Share.
 Post.

 While you may not need a financial coach, a professional organizer, or enjoy a blog on military life, someone you know might.
 Sharing your friend’s post on your social media is quick and easy, plus it will help boost the number of viewers who see her content.
 Actually, it takes less than a minute to share any of your friend’s content on social media.

 Did you know when you share blog posts, videos, or posts you are helping your friend grow their viewers organically?